Chillu1/ModiBuff/Docs/Notes.md

   * Basic effect manipulation (stack, refresh)

 ## Benches

+From recipe/properties.
+1_000 iters

+Medium InitDoTSeparateDamageRemove Modifier:

+ECS:
+?
+Lite:
+0.74ms, 4 GC (clones two timecomponents)
+Orig:
+?

+Simple InitDamage Modifier:

-Creating a simple modifier is 13 times faster, and only allocated new memory for the modifier object (which can easily be pooled)
+Creating a simple modifier is 16 times faster, and only allocated new memory for the modifier object (which can easily be pooled)
 Also ecs is a bit on the slow side because we're creating the entities and their components, instead of reusing them, like in the case of lite.

 ECS:
 new modifier from recipe (InitDamage).
 1_000 iters = 2.74ms, 1 GC
 Lite:
 new modifier from recipe (InitDamage).
-1_000 iters = 0.26ms.
-1 GC. bugged approch bench
+1_000 iters = 0.20ms.
+1 GC (not cloning any components)
 Orig:
 new modifier from properties (InitDamageApplier).
 1_000 iters = 3.35ms, 25 GC